Description

 Side Effects

-Common side effects of Celoda may include nausea, vomiting, diarrhea, hand-foot syndrome, and myelosuppression.
+Common side effects of Xeloda may include nausea, vomiting, diarrhea, hand-foot syndrome, and myelosuppression.
 Monitoring for adverse reactions is essential during treatment.

 Usage Instructions

-Administer Celoda according to the individualized dosage regimen prescribed by the healthcare provider.
+Administer Xeloda according to the individualized dosage regimen prescribed by the healthcare provider.
 The dosing schedule may vary based on the specific cancer type and treatment plan.

 Benefits Compared to Analogues